 How to add Jolt JNI to an existing project

-Adding Jolt JNI to an existing Java project is an 10-step process:
+Adding Jolt JNI to an existing project is an 10-step process:

 1. Add libraries to the classpath.